COMMENT: Navalny was box-office for a fortnight but a decade of obscurity beckons

 -

-Julian Rimmer is an investment banker and a veteran Russia watcher based in London
+Julian Rimmer is an investment banker and a veteran Russia watcher based in London.